nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

+### Creating a log

+1. Creating a log

+   1. Prerequisites: At least one exercise in the exercise list.

+   1. Test case: `add e/Sit ups r/1 c/my abs hurt :(`<br>
+      Expected: A log with the specified details is created and displayed in the log list.
+Details of the created log shown in the status message.

+   1. Test case: `add e/Sit ups`<br>
+      Expected: No log is created.
+Error details shown in the status message.

+   1. Other incorrect add commands to try: `add`, `add e/x r/1 c/my abs hurt :(` (where x is an exercise that does not exist)<br>
+      Expected: Similar to previous.

+### Editing a log

+1. Editing a log while all logs are being shown

+   1. Prerequisites: List all logs using the `list` command.
+Multiple logs in the list.

+   1. Test case: `edit 1 c/no abs were hurt`<br>
+      Expected: Edits the log at index 1, with a comment of `no abs were hurt`.
+Details of the edited log shown in the status message.

+   1. Test case: `edit 1 r/20 c/no abs were hurt`<br>
+      Expected: Edits the log at index 1, with reps of `20` and a comment of `no abs were hurt`.
+Details of the edited log shown in the status message.

+   1. Test case: `edit 1`<br>
+      Expected: No log is edited.
+Error details shown in the status message.

+   1. Other incorrect edit commands to try: `edit`, `edit x ...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ### Deleting a log

 1. Deleting a log while all logs are being shown